 Jackson County, MO

-The following Jackson County agencies use the Kansas City, MO MARRS P25 Site (#401) for dispatch and primary operations: Jackson County Sheriff's Office and Park Rangers, Buckner Police, Grain Valley Police, Greenwood Police, Lake Lotawana Police, Lake Tapawingo Police, Lone Jack Police, Oak Grove Police, and Raytown Police and EMS, and Grandview Police and Fire.
-Raytown Fire Protection District also uses the KCMO Site, and they are dispatched by KCFD.
+- The following Jackson County agencies use the Kansas City, MO MARRS P25 Site (#401) for dispatch and primary operations: Jackson County Sheriff's Office and Park Rangers, Buckner Police, Grain Valley Police, Greenwood Police, Lake Lotawana Police, Lake Tapawingo Police, Lone Jack Police, Oak Grove Police, Raytown Police and EMS, and Grandview Police and Fire.
+Raytown Fire Protection District also uses the KCMO Site, and they continue to maintain their dispatch agreement with KCFD.
 Jackson County Sheriff's Office has completed relocation to their new headquarters.
 They added two 700 MHz sites in Lone Jack (MARRS Site #405) and Oak Grove (MARRS Site #406) to increase coverage in those areas, however, they continue to simulcast on the MARRS KCMO (#401) and Eastern Jackson County (#402) sites.

 Cass County, MO

-Douglas and Shawnee County, KS
+Shawnee County, KS

 State of Missouri